-With Digital Generation (DGIT) Inc.’s stock languishing below the value of deals (DGIT) its executives completed in the past year, shareholders would double their money if the television and online advertising businesses were split.
+With Digital Generation (DGIT:US) Inc.’s stock languishing below the value of deals (DGIT:US) its executives completed in the past year, shareholders would double their money if the television and online advertising businesses were split.

 Digital Generation disclosed last week that it hired Goldman Sachs Group Inc. to explore options including a sale, less than two months after a person familiar with the matter said the company rejected an offer from Extreme Reach Inc. exceeding $20 a share.
 Divorcing the television and online advertising units could push the value of the company’s assets to $25 a share, according to Janney Montgomery Scott LLC, 133 percent higher than last week’s closing price.